-Fig. 2 | Community composition of cryptobenthic reef fishes and benthic functional/taxonomic groups in the Arabian Gulf (AG) and Gulf of Oman (GoO). (a) Biplot of a non-metric multidimensional scaling (nMDS) ordination on cryptobenthic fish communities, with the arrows indicating the position and strength of the seven most important species. (b) Biplot of an nMDS on benthic functional groups, with the influence of all groups indicated with arrows.
+Fig. 2: Community composition of cryptobenthic reef fishes and benthic functional/taxonomic groups in the Arabian Gulf (AG) and Gulf of Oman (GoO). (a) Biplot of a non-metric multidimensional scaling (nMDS) ordination on cryptobenthic fish communities, with the arrows indicating the position and strength of the seven most important species. (b) Biplot of an nMDS on benthic functional groups, with the influence of all groups indicated with arrows.
 Convex hull polygons delineate the two locations.
 Each point represents a sample station at a particular site, with the shape size in (b) scaled by percent live coral cover.
+CCA = crustose coralline algae.

-We then tested whether organismal temperature tolerance can explain the absence of species from the thermally extreme southeastern Arabian Gulf, despite their recorded presence in more benign parts of the Arabian Gulf.
-Notwithstanding distinct thermal regimes at the two locations and the drastic differences in cryptobenthic fish assemblages, species-specific critical thermal tolerance limits did not explain the absence of three common Gulf of Oman species in the Arabian Gulf (Fig. 3).
-The mean critical thermal maximum tolerance limits (ctmax) of all species, regardless of origin, equaled or surpassed the maximum summer temperatures typically recorded in the Arabian Gulf (36.0 ºC).
+We then tested whether organismal temperature tolerance can explain the absence of three Gulf of Oman species (Helcogramma fuscopinna, Eviota guttata, and Hetereleotris vulgaris) from the thermally extreme southeastern Arabian Gulf, despite their recorded presence in more benign parts of the Arabian Gulf.
+We also examined the potential for intraspecific plasticity in two species with populations in both locations (Enneapterygius ventermaculus and Ecsenius pulcher).
+Species-specific critical thermal tolerance limits did not explain the absence of three common Gulf of Oman species in the Arabian Gulf (Fig. 3).
+The mean critical thermal maximum tolerance limits (ctmax) of all six tested species, regardless of origin, equaled or surpassed the maximum summer temperatures typically recorded in the Arabian Gulf (36.0 ºC).
 Helcogramma fuscopinna (a Gulf of Oman species) had the lowest heat tolerance at 36.0 ± 0.11 ºC, while Coryogalops anomolus from the Arabian Gulf had the greatest heat tolerance (38.4 ± 0.06 ºC).
-While there were no population differences in heat tolerance for Enneapterygius ventermaculus (possibly due to limited samples from the Gulf of Oman), the Arabian Gulf population of Ecsenius pulcher showed considerably greater heat tolerance than their Gulf of Oman counterparts, providing evidence for enhanced thermal tolerance in this species.
-Despite considerable interspecific differences and evidence for intraspecific thermal plasticity (Table S2), mean predicted maximum posterior heat tolerances of all species restricted to the Gulf of Oman were within the 95% bounds of the species present in the Arabian Gulf.
+While there were no population differences in heat tolerance for E. ventermaculus (possibly due to limited samples from the Gulf of Oman), the Arabian Gulf population of E. pulcher showed slightly greater heat tolerance (0.6ºC) than their Gulf of Oman counterparts (37.9ºC ± 0.05ºC SE vs. 37.3ºC ± 0.06ºC SE), providing some evidence for enhanced thermal tolerance in this species.
+Despite considerable interspecific differences and some evidence for intraspecific thermal plasticity (Table S3), mean predicted maximum posterior heat tolerances of all species restricted to the Gulf of Oman were within the 95% bounds of the species present in the Arabian Gulf.

-In terms of critical thermal minima (ctmin), all species, regardless of origin, tolerated the minimum winter temperature of the UAE Arabian Gulf at 16 ºC.
+In terms of critical thermal minima (ctmin), all species, regardless of origin, tolerated the minimum winter temperature of the UAE Arabian Gulf at 17.3ºC.
 Among individuals sampled from the Gulf of Oman population, E. pulcher had the greatest tolerance to cold (ctmin = 11.3 ± 0.1 ºC), while E. ventermaculus had the poorest tolerance (13.3 ± 0.1 ºC).
-The cold-tolerance of E. ventermaculus in the Arabian Gulf substantially exceeded its Gulf of Oman counterpart (Table S3), which provides evidence from a second population for intraspecific plasticity in thermal tolerances across the two locations.
+The cold-tolerance of E. ventermaculus in the Arabian Gulf (12.3º C ± 0.06º C SE) exceeded its Gulf of Oman counterpart (13.3ºC ± 0.10 SE) (Table S4), which provides evidence from a second population for intraspecific plasticity in thermal tolerances across the two locations.
 Although there were again species-specific differences in the critical thermal minimum, mean cold tolerances of all Gulf of Oman species also fell within the 95% credible bounds of the species present in the Arabian Gulf (Fig. 3a).